 What about food?

 All retreats are fully catered and meals are occasions to savour and enjoy.
 We also introduce you to mindful eating.
-So a key element of your stay is the delicious, creative, vegan food prepared by our professional chef.
+So a key element of your stay is the delicious, creative, vegetarian food prepared by our professional chef.
 Ingredients are always fresh, and wherever possible organic and locally sourced.
 If you have specific dietary restrictions or preferences, we’ll build these into the menu.
 Dinner is accompanied by complimentary drinks, including wine and beer if you wish.
 A wide range of hot drinks is available at any time.

 How do I get there and back?